-In 1961 a branch was opened in Finneytown, known as Anderson Funeral Home.
+In 1961 a branch was opened in Finneytown known as Anderson Funeral Home.
+This location provided funeral services for families in Finneytown, Springfield Township, Wyoming, Greenhills and Forest Park.
 In 1964 land was purchased in Clifton where Anderson-Schraffenberger Funeral Home was built at 415 Ludlow Avenue.
 Today this is the location of PNC Bank.
 In 1965 Guy's oldest son, Bruce Anderson, became a licensed funeral director and embalmer and began helping his father build a business of professionalism, dignity and quality care for families during one of the hardest times they face.

-Baiter and Sahnd Funeral Home on Clifton Avenue was purchased in 1980 and the two funeral homes were consolidated, becoming Anderson, Baiter & Sahnd Funeral Home.
-In 2004 the property on Clifton Avenue was sold and the funeral business is now conducted out of the Finneytown location.
+Baiter and Sahnd Funeral Home on Clifton Avenue was purchased in 1980 and the two funeral homes were consolidated becoming Anderson, Baiter & Sahnd Funeral Home.
+In 2004 the property on Clifton Avenue was sold.

 In 1981, Guy Anderson and his son ventured to the west side of Cincinnati and bought Vitt & Stermer Funeral Homes in Cheviot and Delhi from John J. Stermer.

 The history of Vitt & Stermer started in 1899.